USEPA/the-manifest-game/README.md

 ## Getting Started

-This project is built with the [NPM](https://www.npmjs.com/) package manager and [vite](https://vitejs.dev/) toolchain.
 To build the project, you will need Node.js installed, or Docker.
+This project uses the Node.js package manager, [NPM](https://www.npmjs.com/), and the [vite](https://vitejs.dev/) build toolchain.

+### Starting a local development environment

 ```shell
 # Install dependencies